andrewmoise/grits/README.md

 ### `internal/gritsd`: Server implementation

-`server.go` defines the actual server implementation.
+* `server.go` defines the actual server implementation.

 Almost all the server's functionality is implemented via modules.
-You will see many of them; of particular importance are `module_http.go` for HTTP service, `module_mount.go` for FUSE mounting, and `module_wiki.go` (which needs to be renamed) for a local writable storage volume.
+You will see many of them; of particular importance are:

+* `module_http.go` for providing HTTP service
+* `module_mount.go` for FUSE mounting
+* `module_wiki.go` (which needs to be renamed) for a local writable storage volume

 ### `grits.cfg`